top of page

 Peg doll and rings fine motor play

-Fine motor skills are the co-ordinated use of the muscles in fingers and hands, and loose parts are a great way for children to explore and develop these skills.
+Fine motor skills are the co-ordinated use of the muscles in fingers and hands, and loose parts play is a great way for children to explore and develop these skills.

 The coloured hoops we used are just wooden curtain rings dyed with food colouring, so they're totally taste safe.
-They're really simple to make:
+If you want to make some yourself they're really simple:

 • Place natural wooden rings in a shallow dish